digitc1/AWSLandingZone/ReadMe.md

 * --guarddutygroupname           : The custom name for GuardDuty Cloudwatch loggroup name (optional)
 * --securityhubgroupname         : The custom name for SecurityHub Cloudwatch loggroup name (optional)
 * --configgroupname              : The custom name for AWSConfig Cloudwatch loggroup name (optional)
+* --alarmsgroupname              : The custom name for Cloudwatch alarms loggroup name (optional)
 * --batch                  : Flag to enable or disable batch execution mode.
 Default: false (optional)

 Run the script